-Diagnosis to start of treatment
+From diagnosis to start of treatment

 At this point, the NET Multidisciplinary Team (MDT) direction kicked in.
-Further tests followed including an Octreotide scan which, in addition to what was found on CT Scan, highlighted distant nodal ‘hotspots’ in the left axillary (armpit) and left clavicle areas (supraclavicularfossa (SCF) nodes).
+Further tests followed including an Octreotide scan which, in addition to what was found on CT scan, highlighted distant nodal ‘hotspots’ in the left axillary (armpit) and left clavicle areas (supraclavicularfossa (SCF) nodes).
 Specialist NET markers Chromogranin A and 5HIAA urine were conducted and both were elevated indicating tumour bulk and function respectively.
 Some retroperitoneal fibrosis was seen close to important blood vessels including the aorta and inferior vena cava (IVC).

 Primary and Desmoplasia Surgery

-Additionally with the assistance of a vascular surgeon, a tricky and high risk procedure involving the dissection of the large block of para-aortic and para-caval tissue was carried out.
+Additionally, with the assistance of a vascular surgeon, a tricky and high-risk procedure involving the dissection of the large block of para-aortic and para-caval tissue was carried out.
 This ‘plaque’ like substance technically known as desmoplasia, had encircled my aorta and inferior vena cava (IVC) almost blocking the latter.
 This was almost certainly caused by a fibrotic reaction to the secretion of excess serotonin from tumours within the gut.

 Above the Diaphragm

 My thyroid issue is currently ‘watch and wait’ following several inconclusive fine needle biopsies although a core biopsy confirmed fibrous tissue only.
 On 20 March 2018, following an Endocrine appointment, I was put on a trial dose of 50mcg of Levothyroxine to counter the thyroid panel results indicating hypothyroidism.
 Levothyroxine is a thyroid hormone replacement.
-There’s an update to the thyroid issue following a Ga68 PET scan where it shows intense uptake – read more here
+There’s an update to the thyroid issue following a Ga68 PET scan which shows intense uptake – read more here

 In September 2010, I commenced daily injections of Octreotide pending a detailed treatment plan but after my primary surgery in Dec 2010, I commenced long-term injections of Lanreotide.
 My hundredth injection took place in July 2018.